melaniebrgr/learning-computer-science/04-rust/01-introduction-variables-types.md

 ### Matching

+Rust has an extremely powerful control flow construct called match.
+It will execute code against a matching pattern.
-The match expression is a control flow construct that, when used with enums, will run different code depending on which variant of the enum it has.
+When used with enums, the match expression runs different code depending on which variant of the enum it has.
-It can match on Some or None, and ranges, as well as plain values.
+Matches can match on enums (like Options), ranges, and plain values.

 ## Misc.